rltyty/BBS24x7/README.md

 NOTE:
-`Luit` is used to translate character set and solve the "garbled text" problem when visit east asian BBS.
+`Luit` is used to translate character set and solve the "garbled text" problem met when visit east Asian BBS.
 On Debian 11, the default luit(1.1.1) installed as a part of x11-utils is too old, may cause unexpected issues like segmentation fault.
 Build and install from luit 2.0 [source][1].

 [1]: <https://invisible-island.net/luit/> "Luit"
-[2]: <Resources/screenshot.1.png> "Multiple BBS logins in Tmux"
+[2]: <Resources/screenshot.1.png> "Multiple BBS logins in a Tmux session"

 [//]: # (vim: tw=78:ts=8:sts=4:sw=4:noet:ft=markdown:norl:)